Victim of Salt Lake shooting pronounced dead, police continue search for shooter - NewsBreak

 Suspect was allegedly banned from Salt Lake apartment complex before fatal stabbing

-Two former employees claim to have known one of the two men involved with last week's homicide as a frequent troublemaker and blame the lack of security for the incident.
-Palmer Court Apartments is under the spotlight after two men were arrested on Saturday and Sunday following a fatal stabbing that occurred there on Feb.
-2.
+SALT LAKE CITY (KUTV) — Two former employees claim to have known one of the two men involved with last week's homicide as a frequent troublemaker and blame the lack of security for the incident.
+Palmer Court Apartments is under the spotlight after two men were arrested on Saturday...

 Bomb squad called out to Lehi residence after suspicious substance found in vial